-A \$1.00 increase (decrease) in the assumed initial public offering price of \$9.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by approximately \$2.8 million and, would increase (decrease) the percentage of total consideration paid by new investors by approximately one percentage point, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase (decrease) of one million shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$9 million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by approximately two percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by approximately four percentage points, assuming no change in the assumed initial public offering price per share.
+A \$ increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$ million and, in the case of an increase, would percentage points and, in the increase the percentage of total consideration paid by new investors by case of a decrease, would decrease the percentage of total consideration paid by new investors by percentage points, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase (decrease) of shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$ and, in the case of an increase, would increase the percentage of total consideration paid by new investors by percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by percentage points, assuming no change in the assumed initial public offering price per share.

 The table above assumes no exercise of the underwriters' over-allotment option.
-If the underwriters' over-allotment option is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to approximately 64% of the total number of shares of common stock to be outstanding after this offering, and the number of shares of common stock held by investors participating in this offering will be further increased to approximately 36% of the total number of shares of common stock to be outstanding after this offering.
+If the underwriters' over-allotment option is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to % of the total number of shares of common stock to be outstanding after this offering, and the number of shares of common stock held by investors participating in this offering will be further increased to % of the total number of shares of common stock to be outstanding after this offering.

-The tables and discussion above are based on 5,707,306 shares of common stock outstanding at December 31, 2020, after giving effect to the conversion of all outstanding convertible promissory notes into shares of our common stock and the exercise of all warrants outstanding immediately prior to the closing of this offering, and excludes, as of that date, the following:
+The tables and discussion above are based on shares of common stock outstanding at September 30, 2020, after giving effect to the conversion of all outstanding Convertible Promissory Notes into shares of our common stock immediately prior to the closing of this offering, and excludes, as of that date, the following:

-- 1,792,672 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$0.32 per share; - 1,240,115 shares of common stock reserved under our 2020 Plan, which Plan will terminate upon completion of this offering; - 2,500,000 shares of common stock to be reserved for future issuance under our 2021 Plan, to be effective on the day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part; and - 150,000 shares of common stock to be reserved for future issuance under our 2021 ESPP, to be effective on the day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+- 2,775,500 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$0.053 per share; - 2,224,500 shares of common stock reserved under our 2020 Plan; - shares of common stock issuable upon the exercise of outstanding common stock purchase warrants: - shares of common stock to be reserved for future issuance under our 2021 Plan, to be effective on the day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part; and - shares of common stock to be reserved for future issuance under our 2021 ESPP, to be effective on the day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.

 To the extent that outstanding options are exercised, or shares are issued under our equity incentive plans, you will experience further dilution.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-To the extent that additional capital is raised in the future through the sale of equity, convertible debt securities, or securities with equity components, those issuances may result in further dilution to our stockholders.
+To the extent that additional capital is raised through the sale of equity, convertible debt securities, or securities with equity components in the future, those issuances may result in further dilution to our stockholders.